ni/nimi-python/docs/nifgen/functions.rst

         | Specifies the frequency of the standard waveform that you want the
           signal generator to produce.
-NI-FGEN sets the :py:data:`nifgen.Session.func_frequency` attribute to this value.
+NI-FGEN sets the :py:data:`nifgen.Session.func_frequency` property to this value.

         **Units**: hertz